Daniya Shah - Student

 Harry Madede - Reginal Sales Manager

 Books can be purchased at a discount for educational use.
 Please contact us to describe your planned use to receive a quote.
-It's a unique career prep for teens career guidance tool.
+It's a unique career guidance for high school students tool.

 John G. Bendt was born in Port Washington, Wisconsin and is the second oldest of seven children.
 He grew up in a middle class family and received his grade school and high school education in Port Washington.
 He earned a B.S. degree Business Administration from Marquette University.